bisi-leye/bisi-leye/README.md

 # Olabisi Olaleye

-I am a Data Analyst, currently immersed in amplifying my practical experience in data science and data analysis.
-Dedicated to mastering Python for proficient data analysis and visualization, and actively exploring powerful libraries such as Pandas and NumPy to manipulate and analyze data effectively.
-I have taken strides in mastering various tools essential for robust data analysis, which include Excel, Power BI, and SQL.
-With a foundation in IT operations, I am excited to combine my technical skills with the ability to extract insights from complex datasets, driving data-driven strategies, and contributing to organizational growth.
+I am a Data Analyst seeking to leverage my analytical skills and Power BI expertise to contribute to data-driven decision making.
+Proficient in Power BI, SQL, and Python for data manipulation, analysis, and visualisation.
+Seeking opportunities for career progression and excited to contribute to dynamic teams in the data analytics field.
+With a foundation in IT operations, I am excited to combine my technical skills with my ability to extract insights from complex datasets in driving data-driven strategies, and contributing to organizational growth.
 ## Skills
 * PowerBI
 * SQL